Carriers >> Australia Post | Le Groupe La Poste | CTT Portugal Post | Correos | Deutsche Post DHL | HongKong Post | UPS | USPS

 The number of Pickup Stations is scheduled for major expansion in 2016 with an increase to around 1,000 locations across France in cooperation with technology partner Packcity, a joint venture with Neopost.
 Around 6,500 e-retailers in France now offer parcel delivery through Chronopost or Colissimo to a Pickup Station.

 Correos launched the ‘CityPaq’ parcel terminals in late 2014, with plans to install up to 60 terminals, supplied by Austria’s KEBA, during 2015.
-However, it seems only 55 installations were completed by July 2016, according to a search on the Correos ‘CityPaq’ website.
+By early 2018, Correos reported having over 3,000 parcel locker terminals.

-In a pilot project with the Spanish rail operator Renfe, CityPaq self-service parcel lockers have been installed in nine local stations in Barcelona and Madrid.
-The machines, which are accessible during train station opening hours, have up to 80 compartments of different sizes.
+In a pilot project with the Spanish rail operator Renfe, CityPaq self-service parcel lockers were installed in nine local stations in Barcelona and Madrid.
+The machines, accessible during train station opening hours, have up to 80 compartments of different sizes.

-The lockers are generally located in high footfall areas, however the company has installed units in larger companies for their employees to have flexible access to online orders – such solutions are used in Zalando and T-Mobile offices for example.
+The lockers are generally located in high footfall areas, however the company has installed units in larger companies for their employees to have flexible access to online.
 In April 2015, Deutsche Post DHL announced it was partnering with Germany’s housing company, Deutsche Annington, to install parcel boxes in its apartment blocks.
-The boxes are free of charge, can be accessed via an RFID chip or hand scanner.
+The boxes are free of charge and can be accessed via an RFID chip or hand scanner.

 In May 2016, HongKong Post introduced its parcel locker systems in six locations across the territory, with three of them open 24/7.
 The lockers are applicable for the following mail types: Local Ordinary Mail (Packets only), International Ordinary Mail (Packets only), Local Parcel, International Parcel, Smart Post Mail Delivery Service (Packets only), EMS.